 What’s the Difference Between Overlap, Shiplap, Loglap and Tongue & Groove cladding for sheds?

-When buying or building large timber structures such as sheds or summerhouses or even smaller ones like dog kennels or play houses, a question we receive on a daily basis is – What is the difference between overlap, shiplap, loglap and tongue & groove ?
+When buying or building large timber structures such as Sheds, a question we receive on a daily basis is – What is the difference between overlap, shiplap, loglap and tongue & groove ?
 These names may mean nothing to you so let us explain exactly what they are.
 Loglap, shiplap, overlap and tongue & groove are all types of timber cladding profiles that are used to form the outer skin of sheds, summerhouses and other timber structures.

 Timber cladding starts life as square cut rough sawn wood as shown in the picture below –